raul23/ebook-classifier-training/README.rst

 - ``machine learning``: with label 8 and 33 ebooks
 - ``penetration testing``: with label 9 and 15 ebooks

-`:information_source:` As you can see, these classes are actually all sub-categories from the broader *computer science* category
+`:information_source:` As you can see, these classes are actually all sub-categories from the broader *computer science* category.

 The train and test sets are splitted as follows: